sagittaros/coding-quizzes/README.md

 # Heap

+Heap is a less-ordered version of binary search tree.

+It has a few notable properties:
+1. There is either min-heap (where root is minimum) or max-heap (where root is maximum)
+2. The tree must be complete:
+   - all levels except last must be filled
+   - last level must be filled from left to right
+3. it uses trickle up for insertion (swapping lesser with bigger, or bigger with lesser)
+4. it uses swap and trickle down for deletion (swap with last node)
+5. the last node is important, and it is always at the right-most bottom level
+6.

 Commonly used for priority queue.
 It is a prerequisites for Dijkstra's Shortest Path and Prim's Minimum Spanning Tree

 - https://www.geeksforgeeks.org/binary-heap/?ref=lbp
 - [Clojure implementation of binary heap](https://gist.github.com/justinhj/7074000)
 - [Fibonacci heap](https://maryrosecook.com/blog/post/the-fibonacci-heap-ruins-my-life)

+# Binary Search Tree

+TODO

+Compare with heap

 # Graph search problem